I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 Many believe there’s one magic number they must hit on the scale if they’re exactly five foot two inches tall.
 The truth?
 There’s no single “perfect” number that fits everyone because bodies vary widely in shape and composition.

-Another myth involves equating thinness with health—being skinny doesn’t guarantee fitness or vitality if nutrition is poor or physical activity low.
+Another myth involves equating thinness with health—being skinny doesn’t guarantee fitness or vitality if nutrition is poor, muscle mass is low, or physical activity is limited.

 Understanding these nuances helps avoid frustration when asking yourself “I Am 5’2 How Much Should I Weigh?”
 Instead of obsessing over digits alone: